KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:206`

 **Description**:
-The `settings_roles_new` method in the EeazyCRM application is likely responsible for handling the creation or configuration of new user roles within the application's settings, facilitating role-based access control and permissions management.
+The `settings_roles_new` method is likely used to create new roles in the settings of the EeazyCRM application.
+The specific caller of this method is not provided in the context.

 ---